tonyshui/simplicity/_posts/2018-4-30-Spring-Break.md

 title: 'Spring Break in Mexico'
 video: 'https://youtu.be/H3mEAMHxhBo'
 ---
 Well, better late than never - I finally got around to editing some of the footage my friends and I took during Spring Break this year.
 Let me know what you think of the video above!
-Click here! -->

 <!--more-->